 - National Parks and Wildlife (Protected Animals—Marine Mammals) Regulations 2010 SA Attorney-General's Department

-- Whale and Dolphin Viewing Guidelines Tasmanian Government Department of Primary Industries, Parks, Water and Environment
+- Whale and Dolphin Viewing Guidelines Tasmanian Government Department of Natural Resources and Environment

-- Water safety around marine mammals - Victorian Department of Environment, Land, Water and Planning
+- Water safety around marine mammals - Victorian Department of Energy, Environment and Climate Action

 - Whale Watching - WA Department of Biodiversity, Conservation and Attractions